esa-cci/esa-climate-toolbox/.devcontainer/README.md

 ![Codespace](<images/Screenshot 2024-09-06 at 5.16.30 PM.png>)

-You will be asked if you want to install the Docker extension - click [Install].
+If you are asked, you should install the Docker extension - click [Install].

 ![click [Install]](<images/Screenshot 2024-09-06 at 5.15.17 PM.png>)